aeternity/protocol/serializations.md

   Type(RetType)
 ```

-### Instructions
+### Basic Blocks

-The code itself is encoded as a series of instructions that
+The code itself is encoded as a series of instructions that are broken up into
-can be broken up into basic blocks.
+basic blocks.

 ```
+Basic Blocks ::=
+    Basic Block
+  | Basic Block, Basic Blocks

+Basic Block ::=
+  Instructions

 Instructions ::=
   Instruction
 | Instruction, Instructions